NEWS UPDATE 29 May 2020:

 Will I need employee consent to put them on the scheme?

-While most employees would likely be relieved to know that, instead of redundancy, they'll retain their jobs, have some time out and be paid at least something during while their employers battle to keep their businesses going, this arrangement does result in a change to an employee’s normal working status and their contractual pay expectations.
+While the expectation is that most employees would likely be relieved to know that, instead of redundancy, they'll retain their jobs, have some time out and be paid at least something during while their employers battle to keep their businesses going, this arrangement does result in a change to an employee’s normal working status and their contractual pay expectations.

-- what's happening: you’ve identified them as an employee who's already (under lay-off arrangements), or will be, furloughed under the government’s emergency Covid-29 job retention scheme
+what's happening: you’ve identified them as an employee who's already (under lay-off arrangements), or will be, furloughed under the government’s emergency Covid-19 job retention scheme

 If my business goes under despite all my efforts, will I have to pay the government any money back?